-During the visual inspection, records for 9 samples in storage were reviewed.
-These samples comprised samples in -80°C freezers (sample to record), stored at RT (sample to record), and in LN2 storage (sample to record).
-One group's samples in -80°C could not be located in the traceability system (see shortfall against HTA standard T1(c))
+During the visual inspection, records for 17 samples in storage were reviewed.
+These samples comprised samples in -80°C freezers (sample to record), stored at RT (sample to record).
+Two samples at RT could not be located in the traceability system (see shortfall against HTA standard T1(c))